 Your Swing

-At this point, the particulars of your hitting style come into play.
-Regardless of which style you use, your head should remain as still as possible for the duration of the swing.
+- Your head should remain as still as possible for the duration of the swing.
+That allows you to most effectively read the pitch.
 A pitched ball is difficult enough to hit without giving it extra perceived movement by moving your head around more than you have to.

 You should be holding the bat firmly, but don’t squeeze it.
 Your grip will naturally tighten as you swing.